 The Panopto Block will also display any video recordings you create or upload directly to your course folder.

 For further instruction, take a look at our Help Documentation page on how to Set up Panopto in Moodle.

 #2 Embed Panopto Videos into a Moodle Page

-By default, your recordings or uploaded videos appear in the Panopto block within Moodle.
+By default, your recordings or uploaded video or audio files appear in the Panopto block within Moodle.
 You can also embed videos anywhere in Moodle that has a rich-text editor.
 For example, you can add a new Page Resource in Moodle and embed the video there.